SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 Memory is not recall.
 Memory is not state.

-Memory works only by **rereading selected past evidence**.
+Memory works only by **rereading past public evidence**.

-- No variables
-- No counters
-- No summaries as truth

-Absence of evidence is meaningful.
-The system does not label absence.
+Private ledgers preserve subjective continuity.
+They do not define truth.

 ---